Early Stage Coach

 Guide the Build

 Support students through age-appropriate coding and robotics activities.
-You do not need expert-level technical skill — you need to keep students engaged and celebrate their progress.
+You do not need expert-level technical skill.
+Keep students engaged and celebrate their progress.

 Support Belt Advancement